-53. In the event of a sale of property seized, the Government Agent shall, after deducting be restored to the owner of the property.
+After to 53.
+In the event of a sale of property seized, the Government payment of Agent shall, after deducting the amount due on account of such the tax and tax, and also the costs and charges payable by virtue of section charges, 50 (which said costs and charges the Government Agent is over plus hereby authorized to retain), restore the over plus arising from accruing such sale, if any there be, to the owner or to some joint owner of from sale be the property sold; and the Government Agent shall, upon restored to application in that behalf, grant a receipt for the amount of the the owner of tax recovered, and of such costs and charges, to the owner or the property-joint owner of such property.

-charges, over plus the amount due on account of such tax, and also the costs and charges payable by virtue of accruing from sale section 50 (which said costs and charges the Government Agent is hereby authorized to retain), restore the over plus arising from such sale, if any there be, to the owner or to some joint owner of the property sold; and the Government Agent shall, upon application in that behalf, grant a receipt for the amount of the tax recovered, and of such costs and charges, to the owner or joint owner of such property.
+Certificate of 54.
+If land or other immovable property be sold for non-payment sale.

-Certificate of sale.
-54. If land or other immovable property be sold for non-payment of tax, a certificate substantially in form B in the Schedule, signed by the Government Agent, shall be sufficient to vest the property in the purchaser, any law or custom to the contrary notwithstanding.
+of tax, a certificate substantially in form B in the Schedule, signed by the Government Agent, shall be sufficient to vest the property in the purchaser, any law or custom to the contrary notwithstanding.
 Such certificate shall be liable to the stamp duty fixed on conveyances of immovable property, and to any registration or other charges authorized by law, such duty and charges being payable by the purchaser.